-And for 2021, average premiums decreased again in Colorado’s individual market.
-Although the state’s insurers proposed an overall average rate increase of 2.2 percent for 2021, the Colorado Division of Insurance approved an overall average rate decrease of 1.4 percent.
+For 2021, average premiums decreased again in Colorado’s individual market.
+Although the state’s insurers proposed an overall average rate increase of 2.2% for 2021, the Colorado Division of Insurance approved an overall average rate decrease of 1.4%.
 But that’s just an average; the actual rate changes that people experienced vary considerably depending on where they live, which insurer they use, and — if they receive a premium subsidy — how much the benchmark premium in their area changes.

 Bucking the national trend, bronze plans became the most popular option in Colorado as of 2016, with 45 percent of enrollees picking bronze during open enrollment.
 Nationally, silver plans are twice as popular as bronze plans across all of the state-run exchanges, and more than three times as popular as bronze plans in states that use Healthcare.gov.
 Bronze plans were also more popular in Colorado than in other states in 2014 and 2015, but 2016 was the first year that bronze plan selections outnumbered silver in Colorado.
 That continued to be the case in 2017, 2018, 2019, and 2020.

-For the eight individual market insurers, all of which sell plans through Connect for Health Colorado, the following average rate changes were approved for 2021 (listed in order of carrier market share, from largest to smallest):
+For the eight individual market insurers, all of which sell plans through Connect for Health Colorado, the following average rate changes have been proposed for 2022 coverage:

-- Anthem (HMO Colorado): Average increase of 0.3%.
-Anthem has 70,787 members.
-[Note that Anthem also has a PPO under the name Rocky Mountain Hospital and Medical Services, but they only offer an off-exchange catastrophic plan and have just 296 members; the average approved rate change for the off-exchange catastrophic PPO is a 7.3 percent decrease, but this affects very few people.]
+- Anthem (HMO Colorado): Average proposed increase of 4.3% (Note that Anthem also has a PPO under the name Rocky Mountain Hospital and Medical Services, but they only offer an off-exchange catastrophic plan and have just 285 members; the average proposed rate increase for the off-exchange catastrophic PPO is a 7.7%, but this affects very few people.)

-- Denver Health: Average decrease of 4.6 percent. (approved as filed).
-Denver Health has 1,368 members.
+- Denver Health: Average proposed decrease of 8.9%

 Colorado “easy enrollment” program will debut in early 2022